Homework expectations in Year 4

-Each week, your child will receive approximately 5 words which are synonyms for each other.
+Each week, your child will receive approximately 5 words which are synonyms for each other or are based around similar theme.
 We ask that you have a conversation about the words and discuss how some of the words are used in slightly different contexts and how they have subtle differences from each other.

 Each week, your child will be given up to 10 spellings to learn.
 The spellings might follow a particular pattern or rule, or they could be commonly misspelled words from their writing.
 In all cases, the spellings are usually given to your child in sentences where the meaning of the word is explicit.
 The children have to learn the spellings and write a sentence for each word demonstrating that they know what the word means.
 They are expected to write at least 2 complex sentences.

-Every Friday, the children will be given a new area of maths to practise.
+Every Thursday, the children will be given a new area of maths to practise.
 They will stick a sheet in their book which will have ideas for how to practise throughout the week.
 They are expected to practise daily.
 This doesn't have to be written, this can be verbal practise.
 To show practise has taken place, please sign in the box.
-These books will be checked on a Thursday.
+These books will be checked daily.

 Year 4 Autumn Term 1 Egyptian Topic Homework